pypa/hatch/docs/config/hatch.md

 | --- | --- |
 | `isolated` (default) | `<DATA_DIR>/pythons` |

+## Network

+Hatch uses a 10 second timeout for network requests like downloading Python distributions and publishing artifacts.
+You can override this by setting the `HATCH_NETWORK_TIMEOUT` environment variable to the desired number of seconds.

 ## Terminal

 You can configure how all output is displayed using the `terminal.styles` table.
 These settings are also applied to all plugins.